Made in ChinaSister Ursula Horan OP

-At the moment there is a wonderful exhibition in the Turbine Hall in Tate Modern on the South Bank.
-It is called “Sunflowers Seeds”.
-The Exhibitor is Ai Wei Wei a Chinese Artist.
-The Exhibition consists of one hundred million porcelain sunflower seeds.
-Each seed is handmade.
-The Traditional way of producing porcelain was used for each seed, from mining the clay, to polishing, and to painting.
+The Exhibitor was Ai Wei Wei, a Chinese Artist.
+The Exhibition consisted of one hundred million porcelain sunflower seeds.
+Each seed was handmade.
+The traditional way of producing porcelain was used for each seed, from mining the clay, to polishing, and to painting.
 One of the things that fascinated me was the painting of each seed.

 The artist said that experienced people could paint a seed using three strokes of a brush whereas the less skilful needed to use four strokes of the brush.
-It took 1600 people two and a half years to produce this piece of Art.
+It took 1600 people two and a half years to produce this piece of art.
 The people worked in tiny workshops and often took seeds home to paint at odd moments.
 It was a piece of art and a way of living for them at that time.
-The Exhibition looks like a beach.
-Part of the experiencing of this piece of Art, was to walk on it but health and safety rules forbid it lest it create dust.
-What a pity?
+The exhibition looked like a beach.
+Part of the experiencing of this piece of art, was to walk on it but health and safety rules forbid it lest it created dust.
+What a pity!

 For the Artist it symbolises the Chinese people.
 Seen through his eyes the sculpture is a political statement about the relationship between the rulers and the ruled in China.
 It is the result of people using their individual skills and working together.